-Not long ago I was told that I have “the nopal on my forehead” and not in the best way.
+Not long ago I was told that I have “el nopal en la frente” (nopal on the forehead) and not in the best way.
+Do you know the meaning of this phrase?

 It happened about six months ago, but every time I remember I feel angry, not because I have the cactus on my forehead, but because of the way this person insulted me.